![]() |

 Hoadley Portfolio Simulator

-same underlying "market conditions" and provide an effective way of
+responses to the same underlying "market conditions" and provide an effective way

-modelling the impact of rebalancing on future portfolio performance.
+of modelling the impact of rebalancing on future investment portfolio performance.

 Two sets of outputs are produced from each simulation run: one set for scenario 1 (with periodic rebalancing) and scenario 2 (with no rebalancing).
 The outputs for each scenario are presented side by side for easy comparison, and include: